rajat-chauhan/totalitycorp-frontend-challenge/README.md

 #totalitycorp-frontend-challenge

-#Created the clone of LinkedIn with a responsive mobile-friendly layout.
+#Created the clone of homepage of LinkedIn website with a responsive mobile-friendly layout.

 #Use of Languages & Tools: React, Javascript, HTML, CSS.